 - contemporary or historical movements and protests from any global region

 - theories of social movements, labour movements and revolution

 - utopias, experiments in alternative living and everyday politics

 - ideologies, imaginaries and strategies of collective action

 - opposition to discrimination and confrontations with capitalism, patriarchy or coloniality

-To offer a paper, please send a title, abstract (max 300 words) and 4-6 keywords to the organisers at email@example.com including ‘ABSTRACT SUBMISSION’ in the email subject field.
+To offer a paper, please send a title, abstract (max 300 words) and 4-6 keywords to the organisers via the abstract submission form.

 If your abstract is accepted we will also ask you to supply a written paper in advance of the conference, which will be distributed to all participants in advance.
 Ideally, this would take the form of a fully-referenced working paper, of 6-8,000 words in length in MS Word .docx, Adobe .pdf or compatible format.
 However, some speakers have submitted different kinds of documents in the past (e.g. extended notes; powerpoint slideshows and so on).
 We are open to the submission of such documents instead of a working paper as long as they successfully communicate the main argument and evidence base for your paper to a scholarly audience and without the need for specialist software.

 - Receipt of abstracts: Monday 25th April 2022.
 Please do not email abstracts, use the submission form instead.
 We aim to respond by 13th May.